 This is true.
 There is a formula for each state that takes into account various factors on what a parent will owe the custodial parent, including income, time spent with the child, etc. For a good rundown on how this calculator works, visit our child support calculator.
 Just select your state to get started.

 This is an easy one to get wrong.
 In most cases, yes, one parent will have to shoulder the financial support payments to a parent.
 However, each parent is responsible for the financial well-being of the child, and each parent must support the child based on their income.
-Child support calculators take these factors into account, and the final amount of child support owed is determined with this math in mind.
+Child support calculators take these factors into account, and the final amount owed is determined with this math in mind.

 If the courts determine that you have to pay child support, you are then legally required under the law to pay the specific amount.
 This amount again varies depending on the state and circumstances.
 If you fail to pay, you are subject to a host of fines and penalties, including wage garnishments, revocation of your driver’s license, and even jail time for failure to meet your legal financial obligations.